-- Each game shall be completed in no more than 7 innings or 60 minutes, whichever comes first.
+- Each game shall be completed in no more than 7 innings or as time allows.

 - No new inning may begin after 60 minutes; any inning being played after 60 minutes shall be the last inning of the game.

 - Any inning in progress shall end immediately, and both teams shall vacate the field when:

 - The clock has passed 70 minutes with the home team leading in the bottom of the inning (home team wins), or;

 - The clock has passed 70 minutes with the home team tied or behind; the full inning shall be completed regardless of the clock.

 - In the event of a tied score after the final inning, the game shall be recorded as a tie, if regular season play, or go extra innings if it is the playoffs until the tie is broken.